coyo8/coyo8.github.io/_posts/2017-03-14-SOLID-principle-in-Swift.md

   </div>
 </figure>

-Open Closed Principle says **Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification.** At the most basic level, that means, you should be able to extend a class's behavior without modifying it.
+Open Closed Principle says **Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification.** At the most basic level, this means, you should be able to extend a class behavior without modifying it.
 It's just like I should be able to put on a dress without doing any change to my body.
 Imagine what would happen if for every dress I have to change my body.

-Swifty started thinking and came up with below implementation of DrawGraphic class.
+After hours of thinking, Swifty came up with below implementation of DrawGraphic class.

 ```swift